Alek Thomas Preview, Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.71 team ERA ranks 25th among all league pitching staffs.
+- The Reds have a 4.76 team ERA that ranks 25th among all MLB pitching staffs.

-- Reds pitchers combine to allow 181 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- Reds pitchers combine to allow the fourth-most home runs in baseball (181 total, 1.4 per game).

+- Cruz starts for the first time this season for the Reds.

 © 2023 Data Skrive.
 All rights reserved.